 Canine Vaccines: The Best Current Thinking

-AAHA’s canine vaccine guidelines remain the most comprehensive guide available to veterinarians seeking the best current thinking in core and non-core vaccine administration.
+AAHA’s canine vaccine guidelines remain the most comprehensive guide available.

 Before the American Animal Hospital Association published the first canine vaccine guidelines in 2003, veterinarians had only manufacturers’ recommendations for guidance.
 This posed a problem when veterinarians grew increasingly concerned with over-vaccination and a link between certain vaccines and sarcoma development in cats became apparent.